5 ways troops deal with their bug problems

 Just remember, the see-through ones are the most dangerous ones.
 Have fun!
 (Courtesy Photo)

-Scorpions give off trace amounts of ultra-violet bio-luminescence that can’t be seen by the naked eye.
-Coincidentally, most night-vision goggles pick up light from both ends of the electromagnetic spectrum.
+Scorpions give off trace amounts of ultraviolet bioluminescence that the naked eye can’t see.
+Coincidentally, most night-vision goggles detect light across both ends of the electromagnetic spectrum.
 For better or worse, you can spot scorpions more clearly at night through a pair of NVGs.

 Be warned.
 Sometimes, you’re better off not knowing how many scorpions are really hanging around your fighting position.